 - Am I required to have a meal plan?

 - All undergraduate residential students are required to have a meal plan.
-Beginning in Fall 2019 all specialty housing options will be permitted to opt out of the full meal plan and select the lesser 5-meal plan.
+Residents in apartments and student houses are permitted to opt out of the full meal plan and select the lesser 5-meal plan.

 - Graduate students are not required to have a meal plan in any residential facility.